bevy-cheatbook/bevy-cheatbook/src/gpu/stages.md

 ExtractedSprite`][bevy::ExtractedSprite], where it copies the relevant data from the "user-facing" components of sprite and spritesheet entities in the main World.

+Bevy **reserves Entity IDs** in the render World, matching all the Entities existing in the main World.
+In most cases, you do not need to *spawn* new entities in the render World.
+You can just [insert components with Commands][cb::commands] on the same Entity IDs as from the main World.

 ```
 // TODO: code example